 FDA Warnings: Fosamax Can Cause "Dead Jaw"

-In 1997, the FDA issued a written warning to Merck about false and misleading statements about Fosamax in some of its advertising and marketing materials, and demanded removal of all misleading statements.
-The FDA also urged Merck to make certain labeling changes and, in fact, Merck did make some labeling changes but not until more than six months after the FDA communication.
-Still, there remains some question as to whether the changes were adequate.
+In 1997, the FDA issued a written warning to Merck over false and misleading statements about Fosamax in some of its advertising and marketing materials and demanded removal of all misleading statements.
+The FDA also urged Merck to make certain labeling changes.
+Merck did make some labeling changes, but not until more than six months after the FDA communication.
+Still, there remains a question as to whether the changes were adequate.
 Today, all products containing Fosamax include a warning that ONJ ("dead jaw") has been reported in patients taking bisphosphonates.

 What Is Dead Jaw Syndrome?

 Also known as "Dead Jaw Syndrome," ONJ is associated with minor jaw trauma such as tooth extractions that do not heal properly, typically leading to exposure of the bone.
 Serious complications often follow this exposure including extreme pain, virulent infections, tooth loss, and disfigurement.
 Experts urge patients using Fosamax and other bisphosphonates to avoid tooth extractions and other major dental work, if possible, until the medications have been discontinued.
 There is no known cure for ONJ.

 What’s more, there is evidence that discontinuing the use of Fosamax may not significantly decrease the risk of ONJ.
 Its damage is irreversible and usually requires long-term antibiotic therapy.
 Rarely, surgical removal of dead and dying bone tissue has been employed, but this may intensify rather than resolve the condition.
 If you or someone you know has used Fosamax, it is recommended to see a doctor as soon as possible.
 You should consider deferring any serious dental work until you have had an opportunity to consult with your doctor about the possible ONJ risks involved.